Fadilix/memory-card/README.md

 npm run dev
 ```
 ## Project Description
-This project is part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.
 The goal is to create a memory card game using React

 ## Outcome
 - Used React JS